15 Best Lakes in Ontario

 Highlights: Easily accessible from Toronto, good beaches, warm water, kiteboarding hotspot

-Lake Simcoe is a large body of water easily reachable in under an hour from Toronto.
+Lake Simcoe is where we call home.
+This large body of water is easily reachable in under an hour from Toronto.
 The lake has three provincial parks on its shorelines: Mara, McRae, and Sibbald Point.
 All of these parks have beaches, and some of the best campgrounds in Ontario.

 Pleasure boating reigns supreme here.
 On warm summer weekends, hundreds of boats are out on the lake cruising around and soaking up the scenery.